Page Reviewed / Updated - Apr. 2019

 There are no applicant fees or enrollment fees to participate in the RIPAE program.
 Some seniors have the perception that there is an additional cost if they are not already enrolled in a Medicare Part D plan as they are required to do so.
 However, this is a Medicare Part D premium, not a RIPAE cost.

 RIPAE is administered by the Rhode Island Department of Elder Affairs.
-One can learn more or apply for the program by visiting the RIPAE program webpage or calling (401) 462-3000.
+One can learn more or apply for the program by downloading a RIPAE fact sheet or by calling (401) 462-3000.